 Fort McHenry in Baltimore, Maryland — The American Northeast (Mid-Atlantic)

 Location.
-39° 15.812′ N, 76° 34.775′ W. Marker is in Fort McHenry in Baltimore, Maryland.
-Marker can be reached from Fort Avenue.
-Plaque is on the outside wall of the fort.
+39° 15.795′ N, 76° 34.779′ W. Marker is in Fort McHenry in Baltimore, Maryland.
+Marker is on grounds of Fort McHenry National Monument.
 Touch for map.
 Marker is in this post office area: Baltimore MD 21230, United States of America.
 Touch for directions.